 Her next solo album came in 1972, "Amerikan Music" and the title track was the last single to make the charts for her, reaching number 33.
 One more single from the album, "Don't Be Cruel"/"Its Your Thing" followed.

 Allison then tapered off her singing work to concentrate on her family and by the time she did return in 1976, her days as a pop singer had passed.
 She moved into country music with great success.
 Joining the Hammond label, she produced six albums, one each year from 1976 to 1981.
 They were 1976, "Born A Woman", 1977 "Are You Lonesome Tonight", 1978 "Three Times A Lady", this one achieving triple-platinum status with sales of over 150,000 copies, 1979 "Bright Eyes", 1980 "Shining Star" and 1981 "My Kind Of Country".
 Missing a year she released "Country Love Songs" in 1983.

-In 1986, Hammond released a best of album called "The Very Best Of Australia's Queen Of Country".
+1982 saw a dual release of Allison Durbin and Diana Trask, and this was followed in 1986, with Hammond releasing a best of album called "The Very Best Of Australia's Queen Of Country".
 Two years later a "best of" album of her pop songs came out on the Axis label, called "Amerikan Music".

 None of the Hammond Country albums were ever released in New Zealand, so in 1996 EMI put together a selection of songs from these albums and released a CD called "Country Classics" in New Zealand.